The Most Amazing Hiking In The Pyrenees

 Portbou to Cadaquès

 One of the nicest hiking in the Pyrenees is that from Portbou to Cadaquès.
 This is part of the GR-92 trail, which runs along the Costa Brava region of Catalonia.
 The starting point of the trail is in Portbou, a small city at the border with France.
-The trail then goes along the coast to eventually reach Cadaquès, an incredibly picturesque village.
+The trail then goes along the coast to eventually reach Cadaquès, one of the most picturesque medieval villages in Costa Brava.

 Though the entire trail is around 41,5 km long (one of the nicest multi day hiking in the Pyrenees), it can be divided in various parts, which means stopping in some of the nicest villages along the way.